Projecting Children

 This won’t compile.

-’s children, it would take ownership of fallback
+’s children, it takes fallback

 and children

-, but then they're not available for future <Suspense/>
+, but then they're not available for future outer-<Show/>

 children construction.